 In 2011, Mr. Schwarz completed his final season as music director of the Seattle Symphony after an acclaimed 26 years.
-In his nearly five decades as a respected classical musician and conductor, he has received hundreds of honors and accolades, including Emmy awards, Grammy nominations, ASCAP awards, and the Ditson Conductor’s Award.
+In his nearly five decades as a respected classical musician and conductor, he has received hundreds of honors and accolades, including Emmy Awards, Grammy nominations, ASCAP Awards, and the Ditson Conductor’s Award.
 He was the first American named Conductor of the Year by Musical America and has received numerous honorary doctorates.
 The City of Seattle named the street alongside the Benaroya Hall “Gerard Schwarz Place.”

-Gerard Schwarz conducted The Orchestra Now on February 28, 2016.
+Gerard Schwarz conducted The Orchestra Now on Nov 18 & 19, 2017 and February 28, 2016.